mseyfi/mseyfi.github.io/posts/VLM/VIDEOBERT.md

   * **Intuition:** Imagine you want to describe every possible human action.
 You could create a dictionary of "action words" like `walking`, `running`, `jumping`, `eating`.
 VideoBERT does this automatically for visual data.
   * **The Process:**
-    1.  **Feature Extraction:** First, they took a massive dataset of videos and broke them down into short, 1.5-second clips.
-For each short clip, they used a pre-trained **3D Convolutional Neural Network (S3D)** to extract a single feature vector that captured the spatio-temporal information within that clip.
-    2.  **Clustering:** They then ran the **k-means clustering algorithm** on these millions of feature vectors.
-This algorithm groups similar vectors together and finds the center point (centroid) for each group.
-They created a "vocabulary" of a few hundred thousand of these centroids.
+    1.  **Feature Extraction:** First, the input video is sampled at 20 frames per second.
+This sequence of frames is then divided into non-overlapping 1.5-second clips (30 frames each).
+Each of these 1.5-second clips is passed through a pretrained convolutional neural network (ConvNet) called S3D to extract a feature vector.
+The S3D model, pretrained on the Kinetics dataset, is effective at capturing spatio-temporal features related to actions.
+From the S3D network, they take the feature activations from just before the final classification layer and apply 3D average pooling.
+This results in a single 1024-dimensional feature vector for each 1.5-second clip.
+    2.  **Clustering:** At this point, each clip is represented by a dense, 1024-dimensional vector.
+To create discrete "visual words," the authors use hierarchical k-means clustering on these vectors.
+They use a hierarchy of 4 levels with 12 clusters at each level.
+This creates a total vocabulary of $12^4=20736$ unique visual tokens.
+Each 1.5-second video clip is then assigned the single token corresponding to the cluster centroid it is closest to.
     3.  **Creating the Visual Vocabulary:** This set of learned centroids **is the visual vocabulary**.
 Each centroid acts as a "visual word" representing a common visual concept or action (e.g., one centroid might represent the general concept of "a hand picking something up," another might represent "a car turning a corner").
     4.  **Tokenization:** With this vocabulary, any new video clip can now be "tokenized" by passing it through the S3D feature extractor and then finding the ID of the closest visual word in this vocabulary.

 This process turns a continuous, complex video stream into a discrete sequence of visual tokens, making it suitable for a BERT-style architecture.

-### The VideoBERT Architecture - A Single, Unified Transformer
+### ** The VideoBERT Architecture - A Single, Unified Transformer**

 Unlike the two-tower approach of CLIP, VideoBERT uses a single, **unified Transformer encoder** to process both modalities simultaneously.
 This allows for deep, layer-by-layer fusion of information.